 - Of the 500 elderly people admitted to hospital every day after suffering a fall, 33 never make it back home.

-Dawn Skelton, Professor of Ageing at Glasgow University says that simply 150 minutes of exercise a week in 10 minute slots can make such a difference as it improves muscle strength.
-Hence if someone does suffer a fall, their muscles can help the body withstand the shock and dramatically reduce the risk of a fracture.
+Dawn Skelton, Professor of Ageing at Glasgow University, says that exercise can make a difference.
+Simply doing 150 minutes of exercise a week in 10-minute slots can improve muscle strength.
+Hence, if someone does suffer a fall, their muscles can help the body withstand the shock and dramatically reduce the risk of a fracture.

-Regular exercise can also have other physiological, psychological and social benefits.
+Regular exercise can also have physiological, psychological, and social benefits.